1. Terms and Conditions of Supply;

-(a) 14 days after the day on which you receive a Product where the Product that you have purchased is not an electric radiator[DL8] ; or
+(a) 14 days after the day on which you receive a Product where the Product that you have purchased is not an electric heater[DL8] ; or

-(b) 30 days after the day on which you receive a Product where the Product that you have purchased is an electric radiator.
+(b) 30 days after the day on which you receive a Product where the Product that you have purchased is an electric heater.

 Example: if we provide you with an Acceptance Confirmation on 30 September and you receive the Product on 1 October, you may cancel at any time between 30 September and: